 Take a look at the results and see which spectrum do you align with.

 Curriculum mapping is a hard and tedious process for many schools but it is a big focus this year.
 Many educators have started questioning what they are teaching and when they are teaching core concepts and standards.
-From our findings, over 70% of schools have a hard time mapping.
+From our findings on curriculum statistics, over 70% of schools have a hard time mapping.
 So why is curriculum mapping hard?

 We set out to explore what educators say about this: